seanhodges-tw/api-docs/source/includes/reference/_transfers.md

 }
 ```

 Transfer is a payout order to recipient account based on a quote.
-Once created then a transfer needs to be funded during next 5 working days.
+Once created then a transfer needs to be funded during next 10 working days(based on the source currency).
 In case not it will get automatically cancelled.